-The Company classifies its financial instruments at amortized costs or fair value through profit and loss.
+The Company classifies its financial instruments at amortized cost or fair value through profit and loss.
 The Company's financial instruments consist of cash and cash equivalents, receivables and other assets, investments, trade payables and accrued liabilities, debentures, and other liabilities.
 The carrying values of certain financial instruments maturing in the short-term approximate their fair values.
-These financial instruments include cash and cash equivalents, receivables and others, trade payables and accrued liabilities, and debentures which are classified as amortized cost.
+These financial instruments include cash and cash equivalents, receivables and other assets, trade payables and accrued liabilities, debentures, and other liabilities.
 The fair value of investments is determined directly by reference to quoted market prices in active markets.
 The Company's financial instruments are exposed to certain financial risks, including credit, liquidity and market risks.